weaveworks/weave/README.md

 To run weave on a host, you need to install...

 1. docker.
-We've tested with version 1.1.0 through 1.2.0, but other versions should work too.
+We've tested with versions 0.9.1 through 1.2.0, but other versions should work too.
 2. weave.
 Install this with